Elsevier consolidates tools and moves to the cloud

-Elsevier started out by selling books—it still sells $300 million worth of books annually—but now people expect Elsevier to make all the data contained in those volumes available electronically, says Reid.
+Elsevier started out by selling books—it still sells $300 million worth of books annually—but now people expect Elsevier to make all the data contained in those volumes available electronically, says Matt Reid, technology infrastructure and operations manager.
 "Doing so, however, requires a fair amount of transformation, and we couldn’t achieve that transformation within our existing technology footprint.
 We were sitting in a data center without the agility we needed.
 We didn’t have the people we needed.
 And our support functions were outsourced to third parties."

 In 2013, when Elsevier CIO Dan Olley charged Reid’s group with removing those constraints and changing the way the company delivered technology, Reid and team quickly looked to the cloud for the agility, flexibility, and cost savings it could provide.